+Section 2.9.
 Quorum.
 The holders of a majority of the shares of capital stock of the Corporation entitled to vote, present in person or represented by proxy, shall constitute a quorum for the transaction of business at all meetings of stockholders.
 If a quorum is not present or represented at any meeting of stockholders, the presiding officer of the meeting or the holders of a majority of the shares entitled to vote who are present in person or represented by proxy shall have the power to adjourn the meeting from time to time, without notice other than announcement at the meeting, until a quorum shall be present or represented.
 Once a quorum is attained, the stockholders present or represented at a duly convened meeting may continue to transact business notwithstanding the subsequent withdrawal of a sufficient number of stockholders to leave less than a quorum present or represented at the meeting.
-A stockholder that is physically present at a meeting of stockholders shall be deemed to be present for purposes of determining whether a quorum exists, except where such person is physically present at the meeting for the express purpose of objecting, at the beginning of the meeting, to the transaction of any business on the ground that the meeting is not lawfully called or convened.
+A stockholder that is physically present at a meeting for the express purpose of objecting, at the beginning of the meeting, to the transaction of any business on the ground that the meeting is not lawfully called or convened.

 Section 2.10.
 Fixing of Record Date.
 Except as otherwise provided in these Bylaws, for the purpose of determining stockholders entitled to notice of or to vote at any meeting of stockholders or any adjournment or postponement thereof, or entitled to receive payment of any dividend or other distribution, or in order to make a determination of stockholders for any other proper purpose, the Board of Directors may fix in advance a date as the record date for any such determination of stockholders, such date to be not more than 70 days and, in case of a meeting of stockholders, not less than 10 days, prior to the date on which the particular action requiring such determination of stockholders is to be taken.
-Except as the Board of Directors may otherwise provide, if no record date is fixed for the purpose of determining stockholders (i) entitled to notice of and to vote at a meeting, the close of business on the day before the notice of the meeting is mailed, or if notice is waived, the close of business on the day before the meeting, shall be the record date for such purpose, or (ii) for any other purpose, the close of business on the day on which the Board of Directors adopts a resolution relating thereto shall be the record date for such purposes.
+Except as the Board of Directors may otherwise provide, if no record date is fixed for the purpose of determining stockholders (i) entitled to notice of and to vote at a meeting, the close of business on the day before the notice of the meeting is mailed, or if notice is waived, the close of business on the day before the meeting, shall be the record date for such purposes.
 A determination of stockholders entitled to notice of or to vote at a meeting of stockholders shall apply to any adjournment or postponement of the meeting, unless the Board of Directors elects to fix a new record date or the meeting is adjourned for more than 120 days.

+Section 2.11.
 Organization of Meetings.
-At every meeting of stockholders, the presiding officer shall be the Section 2.11 Chairman of the Board of Directors or, in the event of his or her absence or disability, any officer or director chosen by the Board of Directors.
+At every meeting of stockholders, the presiding officer shall be the Chairman of the Board of Directors or, in the event of his or her absence or disability, any officer or director chosen by the Board of Directors.
 If the Board of Directors has not otherwise designated a presiding officer for the meeting and the Chairman of the Board of Directors is unavailable, then the Chief Executive Officer, the President, any Vice President or the Secretary (in such order) shall serve as the presiding officer of the meeting.
-The Secretary, or in the event of his or her absence or disability, any Assistant Secretary designated by the presiding officer, if any, or if there be no Assistant Secretary, in the absence of the Secretary, an appointee of the presiding officer, shall act as Secretary of the meeting.
+The Secretary, or in the event of his or her absence or disability, any officer, if any, or if there be no Assistant Secretary, in the absence of the Secretary, an appointee of the presiding officer, shall act as Secretary of the meeting.